What Do the New Tariffs Mean for Car Buyers?

 1. New Cars and Trucks Would Get More Expensive

-If the new car you’re interested in is built in Canada or Mexico (roughly 1 in 5 cars sold in the U.S. are), it would have a 25% tax slapped on it that the automaker is going to have to pay when they bring it across the border.
+If the new vehicle you’re interested in is built anywhere outside the U.S. (and roughly 50% of vehicles sold in the U.S. are), it would have a 25% tax slapped on it that the automaker is going to have to pay when they bring it across the border.
 That cost is almost certainly not going to be eaten by the automaker, which would take a massive hit to its profitability, and it’s not paid by the country in which it’s built (that’s simply not how tariffs work).
 Instead, it would be passed on to the consumer.

 Whether the automaker would decide to raise the price of a specific vehicle or increase the prices of all of its vehicles by a lesser amount (by spreading the net cost increases over a larger volume to make it seem more palatable) remains to be seen, but we’d bet the latter plan is the one that happens in the next few months, if anything happens at all.
 Keep an eye on destination fees for new cars as this is the easiest place for automakers to quickly adjust pricing on new cars.
 Unfortunately, this means that all new cars, regardless of where they’re built, are likely to get more expensive.